openstack-archive/tripleo-docs/doc/source/upgrade/developer/upgrades/ci_upgrades.rst

 (1) Find the job result

   A good string to search is *PLAY RECAP*.
-At this point, all the playbooks have been executed and a sumary of the runs per node is displayed::
+At this point, all the playbooks have been executed and a summary of the runs per node is displayed::

     PLAY RECAP *********************************************************************